Kinect Mouse Tracker

 In september 2018 I got the opportunity to do a 4-week internship with Karl Farrow's lab at NERF (Neuro-Electronics Research Flanders).
 The main focus of Farrow Lab is "Dissecting the lines of communication connecting the eye with behaviour".
 To achieve this the lab uses several behavioural set-ups.
 Among these is the one Anna Chrzanowska uses in her PhD research, with monitors on multiple sides of an open pen.
 See the first prototype I helped build below.

 To collect experimental data and/or change visual stimulation patterns in real-time it is necessary to know the mouse's position in the pen.
-For the 2D postion the ir depth sensor of a Microsoft Kinect is used.
-Processing this data is where the application "Kinect Mouse Tracker" I developed comes in.
-Written in C++, it uses the computer vision library OpenCV to determine and record the mouse's postion with a delay of a little over 50ms.
+That's why a Microsoft Kinect was mounted under the pen, to act as an infrared depth sensor.
+The data this sensor outputs is then processed by the application, that I developed: Kinect Mouse Tracker.
+Written in C++, this app uses the OpenCV computer vision library to determine and record the mouse's postion with a delay of only ~50ms.